Sanjyot22/CNN-classification-hub/README.md

 - Description about every dynamic parameter is briefed in "config.py".
 - Edit the default parameters in "config.py" or pass them as run-time arguments as above.
 - **Class-level image folder structure** is mentioned below:

+(refer "config.py" for further details on more parameters)

 ```
 dataset
 ├── train